openMetaAnalysis/Colchicine-for-Pericarditis/README.md

 Details of the studies included are in the [evidence table](../../wiki/Evidence-Table).

-This meta-analysis suggests that clinical intervention *is* effective.
+This meta-analysis suggests that the clinical intervention *is* effective.
 As compared to the review by Norrid below, this meta-analysis adds the CORP-2 trial and the trials of post-pericardiotomy patients since the results are very similar.

 ![alt text](https://raw.githubusercontent.com/openMetaAnalysis/Cochicine-for-Pericarditis/master/forest%20plots/all%20trials.png "Principle results")